Procedure Number: 5.4.3-P

 - A specification should identify and include minimum, basic requirements and describe features like color, grade, size, dimensions, materials, and quantity.

 - A description should identify the essential physical and functional characteristics of the item or service requested.

 - If a business unit determines there are “no substitutions” or that “commodities must be compatible and/or interchange with existing equipment”, a written explanation must be submitted with the requisition to the attention of the KCTCS System Director of Procurement to Payment Services.

-- Procurement requirements will not be parceled, split, divided, or ordered separately over a period of time in order to undermine the intent of KCTCS business procedures.
+- Procurement requirements will not be parceled, split, divided, or ordered separately over a period of time in order to undermine the intent of KCTCS finance-related administrative procedures.

 - Business units are encouraged to recommend a supplier on the requisition.

 - If the supplier is not already in the PeopleSoft system, the supplier field can be

 left blank and the suggested supplier’s information may be entered in the comments.